-My husband started reading the first Harry Potter book - The Philosopher's Stone - to our twin sons when they were six.
-(The book was called Harry Potter and the Sorcerer's Stone in the US).
+My husband started reading the first Harry Potter book - Harry Potter and the Philosopher's Stone - to our twin sons when they were six.
+(I believe the book was called Harry Potter and the Sorcerer's Stone in the US).

 Each Harry Potter book is just a little bit more complex than the one before.
 For our boys and for millions of other kids around the world, this meant that they were pretty much growing up with Harry and his friends as they read their way through the series.

 We read the first three books aloud as a family and have some very special memories of these times.
 My daughter was only three when we were reading them but she snuggled up on the bed to listen too and the experience seems to have inspired in her a life-long love of all things Harry Potter.